PHANTOM0122/3D_Object_Reconstruction/README.md

 ## Pre-Process Point Clouds
 Single object might be a part of the scanned data.
 In order to get points of interested objects, pre-processing should be implemented.
 Plane-removal, outlier-removal, DBSCAN clustering were executed to extract object.
 Open3D offers useful functions to filter points.

-## Initial Alignment
+## Initial Alignment - Feature based
 Initial alignment can be acheived through finding transformation matrix between feature points, found by SIFT.
 The position of 3D points can be estimated with Back-Projection and Depth from depth images.
 Transformation matrix can be estimated with 3D corresponding feature points from souce and target point clouds, with RANSAC procedure.
+In order to find correspondeces in object area, extracted object 3D points were reprojected and the bounding box obtained to filter correspondeces out of object.

-## Alignment Refinement
+## Alignment Refinement - ICP based
 With ICP algorithm implemented in Open3D, refine initial transformation matrix.
+In this project, Point-to-Plane ICP method was used.

 ## Pose Graph Optimization
 With optimzied pose graph,